MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-install.md

 5. Select **Next**.

-6. In the **Connect to Premium Capacity Utilization And Metrics** second window, complete the following fields:
+6. In the **Connect to Microsoft Fabric Capacity Metrics** second window, complete the following fields:

     * **Authentication method** - Select your authentication method.
 The default authentication method is *OAuth2*.